 Thanks again to Planting for Retirement community member, Paulina Circelli for taking the time to research, compile and then share this list with us.
 It’s a wonderful example of how one person’s actions can create a positive ripple effect, benefitting many by the simple act of sharing.

-As a family we’re steadily expanding our gardening, experimentation and knowledge around all things gardening, edible landscaping, fresh organic foods and self sustainability and hopefully, farming in our future.
-We thoroughly enjoy and appreciate the creative ingenuity of the GardensAll community.
-I also own and manage theiCreateDaily.com.
+As a family we’re steadily expanding our gardening, experimentation and knowledge around all things gardening, edible landscaping, fresh organic foods and self sustainability with farming in our future.
+I also own and manage iCreateDaily.com, a site all about transformation through creation, and the power of positivity, optimism and mindset.

 References